Skip to main content

 • Underrecovery Description: XIPA-03-000-XNA

-• Provide sponsor point-of-contact information: name and title, email address, and phone number, at minimum.
+• Provide sponsor point-of-contact information: name and title, email address, and phone number, at a minimum.

-• There will be a portion of the salary, fringes and foregone F&A borne by the University must be included in the Cost Share tab in PINS.
+• A portion of the salary, fringes, and foregone F&A that the University bears must be included in the Cost Share tab in PINS (or PD).

 • Documentation: